andy139/GitHub-Tutorial/READme.md

 - git add <files>: adds changes to listed files to staging area
 - git add -A: adds changes to all files in the working directory to the staging area
+- git commit -m `[Your commit message here]`: A commit message is a brief summary of the changes that we're committing.
+Your commit message should be descriptive and written in the imperative, so that someone reading your commit history (maybe you!) can understand what you changed.
+Always start your commit messages with with a capital letter, an imperative verb and leave off any trailing punctuation.

+-git push:  pushes our local commits to the remote repository (Changes are no accessible on github)